italia/spid-cie-oidc-docs/docs/en/authorization_endpoint.rst

 Request
 +++++++

-For starting the authentication process, the RP redirects the user to the *Authorization Endpoint* of the selected OP, and sends an *HTTP* request with the parameter **request**, an object in signed **JWT** format that contains the *Authorization Request* signed by the RP.
+To initiate the authentication request, the RP redirects the user to the *Authorization Endpoint* of the selected OP, and sends a *HTTP* request with the parameter **request**, a signed JWT containing the *Authorization Request*.

 For conveying the request, the RP MAY use the methods **POST** and **GET**.
 With the method **POST** the parameters MUST be sent using the *Form Serialization*.
 With the method **GET** the parameters MUST be sent using the *Query String Serialization*.
 For more details see `OpenID.Core#Serializations`_.